yuta-game-music/simutrans-otrp/documentation/OTRP_information_en.md

 	- When the road is empty, the weight is calculated by multiplying the **speed limit of the road** by *sp**, the product of which is then added to **va**.
 The default value of va is 100, and the default value of sp is 0.

 ## Script Generator
-This is a feature to convert the slopes, ways and stations in the map to a squirrel script.
+This is a feature to convert the slopes, ways, wayobjs, signs, and stations in the map to a squirrel script.
 [hm_toolkit](https://www.japanese.simutrans.com/index.php?%A5%B9%A5%AF%A5%EA%A5%D7%A5%C8%B3%AB%C8%AF#q6664af6)is required to use the script.

 ### How to use